imbrish/letsencrypt/README.md

 - Make script standalone

-    + Use https://github.com/mgufrone/cpanel-php to communicate with CPanel API directly
+    + Use https://github.com/mgufrone/cpanel-php to communicate with cPanel API directly
     + Use https://github.com/kelunik/acme to issue certificates

 - Improve output, errors and emails